 Very close to Lello Bookstore it’s the Clérigos Tower.
 Built in the XVIII century, the Clérigos Tower is a major baroque building.
 Curiously it was supposed to be two towers, but the second was never built.
 The tower is 76 meters high, and it is possible to climb 240 stairs almost to the top.
 From the top, you can see the amazing panoramic view of Porto’s landscape.
 This is obviously one of the most striking attractions of Porto.
 Opposite the tower is Cordoaria Gardens and an imposing Neoclassical and Pombaline building that used to be a prison.
 The gardens are a great place to rest a bit after climbing and descending all those stairs.

 Flores Street is a great example of what tourism can do!
 It was a dead street 10 years ago, and now it’s full of stores, coffee shops, and restaurants.
 It’s very touristy, but it’s also loved by locals.
 Flores street is always full of people and has become one of the most lively places in the city.
 We are going down the street into the Stock Exchange Palace.
 This is obviously a good place to have lunch.

 Palácio da Bolsa (Stock Exchange Palace)

 Built in the Stock Exchange Palace of Porto is a cultural and conference center in the heart of the city center.
-It is ideal for concerts, fashion shows, commercial exhibitions, auctions and various other kinds of events.
-It is even possible to privately rent these rooms to private ceremonies.
+It is ideal for concerts, fashion shows, commercial exhibitions, auctions, and various other kinds of events.
+It is even possible to privately rent these rooms for private ceremonies.
 Here we have to highlight the fascinating Arabian Room.
 It was inspired by Alhambra Palace in Spain and has an unbelievable detail and beauty.